-I currently live it on a mountain and walk through the woods and across the ridge at sunrise and sunset.
+I walk through the woods and across the ridge at sunrise and sunset.
 Every day is a poem: The Red-Bellied Woodpecker lives like now is always.
 Raindrops across the pond ripple outward in concentric circles of influence.
 The Red-Shouldered Hawk kees her intention.
 The Armadillo ain't afraid for nuthin'.

 "I'm not scared of dying, but I've built such a beautiful life and I'm not ready to leave it."

 —Dr. Sherwin Nuland